LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Variables&Slots/slots.md

 <img style="width:600px" class="fancyimage" src="img/ConvoBuilder/variables_and_slots/slot_examples_1.png">

+The dialog starter is associated with a domain and an intent (buy_a_pet).
+This association allows you to also associate entities to questions.

 In the multiple choice question, the Pet Type rule's configuration looks like this:

 <img style="width:800px" class="fancyimage" src="img/ConvoBuilder/variables_and_slots/slot_examples_2.png">